An Ethereum API for Android App Developers — Revision and What’s to come

 The client app acts as a ‘gatekeeper’ for apps that access the API.
 Similar to Google Play Services, the user, as owner of his Ethereum account, decides the level of access he or she wants to grant a specific app.
 Currently, every time an external app requests to make a blockchain call, the user needs to confirm it manually.

 We plan to build in a certain level of automation, i.e. a user sets a specific spending cap for an app which is then authorized to send transactions on behalf of the user until the cap is reached.
-Especially 2nd-level applications like Raiden and Plasma could benefit by this mechanism.
+Especially 2nd-layer applications like Raiden and Plasma could benefit by this mechanism.

 The Wallet App — where all comes together